Quickstart

 Hierarchical Visualization

-We visualize our this thematic data in the Sunburst visualization below.
+We can better visualize our thematic data by leveraging Sturdy Statistic’s hierarchical schema.
+We can display this hierarchy using a Sunburst visualization.
 The inner circle of the sunburst is the title of the plot.
-The middle layer is the topic groups.
-And the leaf nodes are the topics that belong to the corresponding topic group.
-The size of each node is porportional to how often it shows up in the dataset.
+And the leaf nodes are the same topics topics that we displayed in the pie chart above.
+The middle layer is the topic_group, which Sturdy Statistics automatically extracts in conjunction with the granular topics.
+The size of each slice is porportional to how often it shows up in the dataset.

 topic_df["title"] = "Tech <br> Earnings Calls"